-The video below shows an automated feed bagging system that quickly fills and packages multi-wall paper bags with 50lbs. of alfalfa pellets to be used for livestock feed.
+The video below shows an automated feed bagging system that quickly fills and packages multi-wall paper bags with 50lbs. of alfalfa pellets (pasture cubes or range cubes) to be used for livestock feed.
 This system uses a high-speed net weigh bagger with 2 internal weigh hoppers.

 Process Description for the Automated Feed Bagging System

 A belt feeder precisely doses 50lbs. of livestock pellets into 1 of the 2 internal weigh hoppers.
 Then, the feed is discharged into a bag below.
-Bags are automatically spouted using an automatic bag hanger.
+Bags are automatically placed using an automatic bag placer.

 When they are filled, the bags drop onto the closing conveyor where an operator manually reforms the top of the bag before sending it through a high-speed bag sewing machine.
 After sewing, bags are “knocked down” and turned before being conveyed through a bag flattener.
-The bags are flattened and then discharged onto a gravity roller conveyor where multiple operators pick up the bags and manually palletize them.
+The bags are flattened and then discharged onto a gravity roller conveyor where multiple operators pick up the bags and manually palletize and stack them on a shipping pallet.

 More Opportunities for Automation